treeman/why_cryptocurrencies/IDEAS.md

     The Lehman bancruptcy signifies the start of the financial crisis.
 The U.S. economy was already in a rocky state
 3. The case against the FED
 4. The Big Short: Inside the Doomsday Machine
+    "How do you make poor people feel wealthy when wages are stagnant?
+You give them cheap loans" "This wasn't just another company---this was the biggest company by far making subprime loans.
+And it was engaged in just blatant fraud.
+They should have taken the CEO out and hung him up by his fucking testicles.
+Instead they sold the company and the CEO made a hundred million dollars." --- Eisman
+        Comment about Household, years before the crisis

 # Videos